0xseljarida/Inception/NOTES.md

 # 04 · The image · Docker's actual invention

-**Namespaces gave isolation, cgroups gave limits.** Union filesystems (AUFS, later OverlayFS) already gave **layering**.
-None of it belongs to Docker.

-**What nobody had built was a way to name, version, and ship an environment.** That's the image:

-> a layered filesystem with a manifest, identified by hash, taggable, and pushable to a registry.
+> **An image is your whole setup saved as one file you can copy to any machine: the OS files, your app, and everything it needs, packed together.**

+**And that's Docker's actual invention.** Isolation came from namespaces, limits from cgroups, layering from union filesystems.
+None of that is Docker's.
+The image is.

-**That's what made containers spread.** It has since been standardized as the **OCI Image Spec**, so images aren't Docker-owned anymore.
-Podman, containerd and Kubernetes all use the same format.
+**It's not Docker-owned anymore.** The format was standardized as the **OCI Image Spec**, so Podman, containerd and Kubernetes all use the same images.

 ---